What is Reinke’s Oedema?

 Speech pathology can help identify what factors are causing your Reinke’s Oedema and give advice to help reduce these factors and improve the voice quality.

-In extreme cases, an Ear, Nose and Throat (ENT) specialist may suggest surgery to remove the fluid and reduce swelling.
+In severe cases, an Ear, Nose and Throat (ENT) specialist may suggest surgery to remove the fluid and reduce swelling.

 How to look after your voice